DaithiShan/saviours/README.md

 * As a new visitor, I want to:

+    + Land on an engaging page, with very relevant calls to action
     + See all offers and content without first registering.
-    + Register my details when ordering, securely and quickly.
+    + Register my details when ordering, securely and quickly
-    + Choose from a menu of membership options, particular to my own needs.
-    + Select apparel in a specific size, to suit my needs.
-    + View contact information for the club, to communicate with staff team.
+    + See contact info for the club, to communicate with staff team.
     + Navigate to a page that could help me with any enquiry, to answer my questions.

 * As a returning visitor, I want to: